Team-Guardian/systems-docs/design-documentation.markdown

 Vertical: d = 0.802 * a

 At an altitude of 100 metres, the visible ground area in a photo would be 1.070 * 100 = 107 metres by 0.802 * 100 = 80.2 metres.

+#### Spatial Resolution

+The smallest resolvable detail in an image is determined by the pixel resolution of the camera and the distance to the subject.
+This size of this smallest detail is called the spatial resolution.

+spatial resolution = real-world length / pixels covering this length

+In the above case, the camera at 100 metres has a horizontal (across image width) coverage of 107 metres and a vertical (across image height) coverage of 80.2 metres.
+A Point Grey Chameleon3 USB3 camera has a pixel resolution of 2448 by 2048.
+Applying the above formula:

+horizontal resolution = 107 metres / 2448 pixels = 4.371 cm/px
+vertical resolution = 80.2 metres / 2048 pixels = 3.916 cm/px